 I note that on the iPhone only 80% of the image can be seen.
 Full screen views can be seen on my Facebook artist page.
 You will also find lengthier thoughts about each piece there.
 Use the contact form below or email me with questions, comments, or requests.
-This work is all from 2014 - 2016, in no particular order.
-All are archival pigment prints on BFK Rives paper in editions of 12, except for the smallest pieces ("Solidea Taiuti in the garden, 1941, after Tommasi") which are made in editions of 50.
-The models for all were statues from the 19th and 20th centuries.
+This work is all from 2014 - 2017, in no particular order.
+All are archival pigment prints on BFK Rives paper in editions of 12.
+The models for all were statues from the 18th to 20th centuries (well, a couple have an image from my trove of black and white negatives in there somewhere).
 The dates that are part of the titles are the years when they sat or stood for their likenesses in stone.

 At about 40, "Elisabeth Kaiserin (Sisi), 1877" felt herself a stranger in all places, alone in the crowd: anorexic, probably bulimic, certainly obsessed with her figure.
 The last Kaiserin of the Austro-Hungarian empire, she felt she had little control over her life, and was assassinated in 1898 in Geneva.
 My model here was the 1907 monumental statue of her in Vienna's Volksgarten, made for those who mourn her still.
 While she mainly wore black, one ivory and lavender outfit was among her effects.
 She never did lose her slender figure.
 2016, 26 x 39"; $2000.

 ""Solidea Taiuti in the garden, 1941, after Tommasi"" 8 x 12" $250 Edition of 12 archival pigment prints That's a lamb on her shoulders.
 I found the sculptor's granddaughter on the Internet; she writes that yes indeed, this was sculpted from a live model in th4 late 1930s; she'd be in her late 90s now.